firstbirdtech/api-docs/source/includes/_userprovisioning.md

 > One caveat is that User-Pre-Provisioning just provides basic user profile information that is
 > linked when a user registers, which means that the pre-provisioned profiles are only listed in
-> the user list once they have registered themselves in Firstbird.
+> the user list once they have registered themselves in Employee Referrals.

 ## Ingest User Profiles